← Back to 史記

 使

 The next year, Yue Cheng and Lian Po for Zhao surrounded Yan, Yan heavily bestowed gifts to make peace, then withdrew.
-After five years, Zhao Xiao Cheng Wang died.
-King Xiang sent Yue Cheng to replace Lian Po.
+Five years afterward, King Xiaocheng of Zhao died.
+King Xiang appointed Yue Cheng to take Lian Po's place.
 Lian Po attacked Yue Cheng, Yue Cheng fled, Lian Po fled and entered Wei.
-Thereafter sixteen years and Qin extinguished Zhao.
+Thereafter, sixteen years passed, and Qin extinguished Zhao.

 19

-Thereafter twenty plus years, Gao Di passed through Zhao, asked: 'Does Yue Yi have descendants?'
+Thereafter, more than twenty years later, Gao Di passed through Zhao and asked: 'Does Yue Yi have descendants?'
 Replied: 'There is Yue Shu.'
 Gao Di enfeoffed him as Yue Qing, numbered as Hua Cheng Jun.
 Hua Cheng Jun was Yue Yi's grandson.
-And the Yue clan had Yue Xia Gong, Yue Chen Gong, Zhao was about to be extinguished by Qin, fled to Qi Gaomi.
-Yue Chen Gong was skilled in cultivating Huang Di and Lao Zi's words, was famous in Qi, called worthy teacher.
+And the Yue clan had Yue Xiagong, Yue Chengong, Zhao was about to be extinguished by Qin, fled to Qi Gaomi.
+Yue Chengong was expert in the teachings of Huangdi and Laozi.
+He became well known in Qi and was regarded as a worthy teacher.

 20